Pharmaceutical Dissolution Testing

 In combination with these dissolution approaches, we also offer imaging and spectroscopy techniques to support research such as confocal Raman fast mapping which allows mapping of the distribution of active ingredients and excipients in solid dosage systems and characterisation of controlled-release systems.
 Microscopy techniques can also be used to identify and quantify key quality attributes such as coating uniformity, thickness and surface features.

 Through delivery of rugged and reproducible dissolution testing from our network of GMP compliant facilities in the USA and the UK, we can help you to identify any significant changes in product performance.
-Our expertise in dissolution testing will allow you to accelerate your development process and support your crucial quality control or release testing programs.
+Our expertise in dissolution testing will allow you to accelerate your drug development and support your quality control or release testing programs.
+Bringing quality and safety to life, we offer Total Quality Assurance expertise to help you to meet and exceed quality, safety and regulatory standards.